 Center for Ethics and Sustainable Development seeks to increase understanding, effective implementation and sustainability of PPP and PPIP development policies, programs and projects by providing intellectual leadership, advisory and analytical services to the infrastructural development community.

-This edition is a review of McKinsey report, an international current study on PPP that incorporates a (Rail plus Property development) R+P business model.
+This edition is a review of McKinsey report, on an international current study on PPP that incorporates a (Rail plus Property development) R+P business model

 What can Lagos state and Nigeria learn from Hong Kong’s approach to public transit?

 Lagos state and Nigeria as a whole have infrastructural deficit that requires innovative approaches to resolve.
 One of such is learning from relevant success stories and in this case, from Hong Kong’s public transit development.
 What does Lagos have in common with Hong Kong for her to learn from her approach to expanding and building public transit?
 Nigeria’s land area is bigger than that of Hong Kong.
 Lagos has population bulge like Hong Kong.
 But Lagos is more densely populated.
 Both Hong Kong and Lagos have infrastructure deficit and are using Public-Private Partnership (PPP) model of procurement.